abstiger/krproject/README.md

     > ***Note:*** You may need to use `sudo make install` if you do not
     > normally have permission to modify the destination directory.
 The
     > install locations can be adjusted by passing a `--prefix` argument
     > to `configure`.
-Various other options are also supported – pass
+Various other options are also supported.
+Pass
     > `--help` for more information on them.

 # License